simai/ui-doc-template/source/docs/en/content/content-other-file-types.md

 `my-jigsaw-site.com/some-file.xml`.

 ## Other files
-Any other files, such as `.html` files, will be copied directly to your `build` folders without being modified by Jigsaw.
+Any other files, such as `.html` files, will be copied directly to your `build` folders without being modified by Docara.